 Without a model card, auditors cannot verify bias controls, validate performance claims, trace data lineage, or confirm that risk management processes were followed.
 The model card is not supplementary documentation.
 It is the audit itself, in written form.

+The audit fix.
 Inventory every AI system currently in production or development.
 For each system, determine whether a model card or equivalent documentation exists.
 Rate each: (1) no documentation, (2) informal README-level documentation, (3) structured model card missing regulatory fields, (4) Annex IV compliant.
 Any system rated below 4 that qualifies as high-risk under the EU AI Act requires remediation before August 2, 2026.
 Start with your AI system inventory: you cannot document what you have not catalogued.

 EU AI Act Annex IV: The Nine-Section Documentation Requirement